-Guinea pigs, also referred to as cavies, have reproductive organs that can become infected, plagued with cancer, impregnated, cystic and develop other problems if not removed.
-The ovaries, just like those in human women, can develop cysts which can cause a number of issues in your pig but thankfully these cystic issues can be avoided with a simple surgical procedure.
+Female guinea pigs, which are also referred to as cavies, have reproductive organs that can become infected, plagued with cancer, impregnated, cystic and develop other problems if not removed.
+The ovaries, just like in human women, can develop cysts that can cause a number of issues, including pain, in your guinea pig but thankfully these cystic issues can be avoided with a simple surgical procedure.

 What are Ovaries?

-Ovaries are the egg excreting part of the reproductive tract.
-They are located on both ends of the uterus (guinea pig uteri are shaped like the letter "V") and are small glands that secrete hormones.
-These glands are very complicated and can develop not only normal follicles, corpus luteum from the empty follicle, and eggs but can create fluid filled cysts that cause problems for female guinea pigs who have not been spayed.
+Ovaries are the egg excreting part of the reproductive tract in humans and animals.
+They are located on both ends of the "V" shaped uterus that female guinea pigs have and are also small glands that secrete hormones.
+These glands are very complicated and develop normal, important things including follicles, corpus luteum from the empty follicle, and eggs, but they can also create fluid filled cysts that cause problems for female guinea pigs who have not been spayed.

 What are Cysts?

 A cyst is simply a pocket in the tissue that is filled with some sort of material such as air, pus, or another fluid.
-Ovarian cysts are fluid-filled pockets inside your guinea pig's ovaries that develop when the follicles inside the ovaries don't release the eggs they are supposed to do.
+Ovarian cysts are fluid-filled pockets or bubbles inside your female guinea pig's ovaries that develop when the follicles inside the ovaries don't release the eggs they are supposed to do.
 Humans also get many different kinds of ovarian cysts.

-The biggest concern with cystic ovaries in guinea pigs is if they burst.
-Not only are bursting cysts extremely painful but they can also kill your pet.
-They are uncomfortable prior to bursting and since guinea pigs will stop eating and defecating when they experience discomfort or pain simply having cysts, even if they don't pop, can be life threatening if your cavy develops ileus.
+The biggest concern with cystic ovaries in guinea pigs is when they burst, which can be extremely painful.
+A guinea pig is already uncomfortable prior to a cyst bursting and because guinea pigs will stop eating and defecating when they experience discomfort or pain, simply having cysts, even if they don't pop, can be life threatening if your guinea pig develops ileus.

-How Do I Know if My Guinea Pig Has Cystic Ovaries?
+How Do You Know if Your Guinea Pig Has Cystic Ovaries?

 An obvious symptom of ovarian cysts is symmetrical alopecia on your guinea pig's abdomen.
 This hair loss that is the same on both sides of your guinea pig's belly is a tell-tale sign that it has ovarian problems.
-Many owners bring their pig into their exotics vet for hair loss thinking their pet has some sort of external parasite like lice and discover there is a much bigger reason for the alopecia.
+Many owners bring their guinea pig into their exotics vet for hair loss thinking their pet has some sort of external parasite like lice and instead discover there is a much bigger reason for the alopecia.

 What Can Be Done for Cystic Ovaries?

 The only way to "fix" cystic ovaries it by removing them.
-Typically a full ovariohysterectomy (spay) is recommended as soon as possible.
+Typically a full ovariohysterectomy, often called a spay, is recommended as soon as possible for your guinea pig.
 Your exotics vet will spay your guinea pig as they normally would, even if it didn't have cystic ovaries, and this will get rid of your guinea pig's problems and prevent them from happening again.